 - potentialities and promises of territorial planning for democratisation of urban societies

 - conceptions and manifestations of land (in)justice, and spatio-legally innovative alternatives

 I was born in Hong Kong.
 I am a first-generation university student.
 After receiving a first-class honours social sciences bachelor degree (BSocSc, major in geography and minor in journalism) from Hong Kong Baptist University, I practised as a political journalist for a while before returning to the same university to pursue postgraduate studies which led to the award of Master of Philosophy (MPhil, in geography), a research degree.
 During my postgraduate studies, I supported teaching geography courses at all undergraduate levels, tutoring the advanced courses on urban geography and urban planning, and assisting in the teaching of the introductory courses on contemporary geography and on regional geography of South China; and I also undertook the seats on several boards and committees at both the faculty-level and the university-level.
 I am an old boy of Salesian English School.

 My mother tongue is Cantonese.
-I am fluent in English and Chinese.
+I am fluent in English and Mandarin.
 De plus, j’apprends le français (bien que lentement)…

 – View my CV.